Eagle in the Sky: Background

 Smith’s father had owned a Tiger Moth during the period when the family was cattle ranching.
 Smith followed in his footsteps gaining a private pilot’s license in the mid -to-late 1960s, which allowed him to fly himself all over Africa.
 However after a bad flying experience he gave up personally piloting himself in 1974.

 As part of his research Smith was able through his friend Andrew Drysdale to get an introduction to Dick Lord, who was a senior officer in the South African Air Force.
 Lord was able to arrange for Smith to have access to an air force flight simulator and thus gain some appreciation of what was involved in dogfighting a Mirage against a MiG fighter.

 To research what it was like to serve in the Israeli Air Force Smith contacted plastic surgeon Aaron Sacks who had operated on a number of injured Israeli pilots.
 Sacks was able to use his connections to arrange for Smith to visit an Israeli air force base in 1973.
-One week after he had returned from Israeli the Yom Kippur War broke out.
+One week after he had returned from Israel the Yom Kippur War broke out.

 During Smith’s childhood he had befriended the reclusive owner of a neighbouring cattle ranch.
 He was a former RAF pilot whose face and other exposed parts of his body had been left badly burned when he was shot down during the Battle of Britain.
 As he developed the novel Smith decided to use his memories of this man in his description of the David Morgan.

 The novel was Smith’s first big seller in the important United States market.
 Up until American readers had struggled to understand his African settings and he was also tainted by being a nominal South African and thus associated with apartheid.
 However despite the success of Eagle in the Sky he was not to achieve similar sales with any of his subsequent novels until Nelson Mandela was released from prison in 1991.